Petroleum trap: Stratigraphic trap

 In a stratigraphic trap, the geometry allowing the accumulation of hydrocarbons is of sedimentary origin and has not undergone any tectonic deformation.
 Such traps can be found in clinoforms, in a pinching-out sedimentary structure, under an unconformity or in a structure created by the creep of an evaporite.

 Salt dome trap

-Masses of salt are pushed up through clastic rocks due to their greater buoyancy, eventually breaking through and rising towards the surface (see salt dome).
-This salt is impermeable and when it crosses a layer of permeable rock, in which hydrocarbons are migrating, it blocks the pathway in much the same manner as a fault trap.
-This is one of the reasons why there is significant focus on subsalt imaging, despite the many technical challenges that accompany it.
+In a salt dome trap, masses of salt are pushed up through clastic rocks due to their greater buoyancy, eventually breaking through and rising towards the surface.
+This salt mass resembles an impermeable dome, and when it crosses a layer of permeable rock, in which hydrocarbons are migrating, it blocks the pathway in much the same manner as a fault trap.
+This is one of the reasons why there is significant focus on subsurface salt imaging, despite the many technical challenges that accompany it.

+Pinch-out trap

+Pinch-out traps are stratigraphic traps in which the petroleum reservoir thins around impermeable rock strata and eventually 'pinches out' with impermeable rock strata on either side, creating a trap.

 Hybrid trap

 Hybrid traps are the combination of two types of traps.
-In the case of tilted blocks, the initial reservoir geometry is the one of a fault-controlled structural trap but the caprock is generally made by the draping sedimentation of mudstones during the oceanisation process.
+In the case of tilted blocks, the initial reservoir geometry is the one of a fault-controlled structural trap, but the caprock is generally made by the draping sedimentation of mudstones during the oceanisation process.